 Shut up!
 Don’t be ridiculous!

 Though, do take note that even “please be quiet” is something that is considered quite informal in the Korean language, no matter how formally you try to say it.
-Therefore, take that into consideration before telling anyone to be quiet – especially an elder person – no matter how annoyed by their loudness you might be.
+Therefore, take that into consideration before telling anyone to be quiet or to stop talking – especially an elder person – no matter how annoyed by their loudness you might be.

 The word comes from the verb 시끄럽다 (sikkeureopda), which means “to be noisy,” so the literal meaning of the word is to exclaim that something or someone is being noisy.